 - yes is the answer, and you know that for sure

 This site was created and is maintained by me, John Ebert, a.k.a.
 “Hushashi”, a.k.a “Kasranov”, a.k.a.
 J.H.
 Andreason, f.k.a.
 “Kawama” (and probably two or three others handles that I’ve either forgotten or am too embarrassed to remember or cop to).
 I’m a 46 year old (at the time of this writing) semi-retired sluggard and part-time farmer, long distance walker, and unpublished author.
 I make my home in the “rubanity” of Ibaraki, Japan, where I live with my wife and our many cats.

-All this thinking and soul searching led to one inescapable conclusion: I needed to blog under my own name and not hide behind the the quasi-anonymity of the internet.
-To go through all the trouble of setting this place up only to then hide behind a handle seemed cowardly and sophomoric.
+All this thinking and soul searching led to one inescapable conclusion: I really did need to blog under my own name and not hide behind the the quasi-anonymity of the internet.
+To go through all the trouble of setting this place up, only to then hide behind a handle, seemed like a pretty cowardly move.

-On the other hand, I’m quite fond of the “Hushashi” handle (it was,for example, my “stage name” during a short but enjoyable stint as a VJ in Tokyo’s psytrance scene), so as a compromise I will still be using it here, but by dint of this page and its revelations and admissions, I will not technically be doing so anonymously.
+On the other hand, I have grown rather fond of the “Hushashi” handle I’ve been using for over a decade (it was, for example, my “stage name” during a short but enjoyable stint as a VJ in Tokyo’s psytrance scene).
+So as a compromise I plan to keep on using it here, but by dint of this page, I will not technically be doing so anonymously.

 That should about do it for now.
 Thanks for visiting, and feel free to drop me a line for any reason via the Contact page.